ricardozacarias/nyc-crime-ML/README.md

-# Forecasting and spatio-temporal clustering of criminal activity in NYC
+# Forecasting and spatio-temporal clustering of crime in NYC

 *Ricardo Zacarias*